PH-F/idserver-sdk/README.md

 ## Introduction

-This section is responsible for explaining the basic concepts behind the SDK, how the `Manager` class works, how the HTTP calls are made and also how to retrieve resource instances according to what you want to call in the API.
+This section is responsible for explaining the basic concepts behind the SDK, how the `Manager` class works, how the HTTP calls are made and also how to retrieve resource instances depending on what you want to call in the API.

 ### Service Provider